loda-lang/loda-rust/documents/mining.md

 # LODA-RUST - Get the miner running

-Warning: `LODA-RUST` mining is highly experimental.
+Warning: `LODA-RUST` mining is experimental.

 Question: Can `loda-rust mine` run by itself?